Skip navigation

 • My transfer courses don't appear in the right place.

-• If you are concerned about how your transfer courses are being applied to your Audit, you can view their requirement designation aka pathway category by viewing your unofficial transcript.
-If you have additional question, please contact your advisor.
+• If you are concerned about how your transfer courses are being applied to your Audit, you can view their requirement designation aka pathways category by viewing your unofficial transcript.
+If you have additional questions, please contact your advisor.

 • My advisor or major department chair gave me permission to substitute a course, but it's not showing on my audit.